bootcsharp/anagram-selector/README.md

 1. Select anagrams of a word from a list of words.

 Tests of these functions are failing.
 Implement the functions and pass the tests.
+Ensure that your tests cover the examples listed in the above link.